-Learn about the legendary battles that took place at Stirling Castle, before continuing on through classic Scottish scenery to Doune Castle and Trossachs National Park.
+Learn about the legendary battles at Stirling Castle before continuing through classic Scottish scenery to Doune Castle and Trossachs National Park.
 Stroll around Loch Lomond and take an optional whisky tour of Glengoyne Distillery.

 Find out more About this Castle Stirling + Loch Lomond & Distillery Tour here

 You may also be interested in these tours, which include castles, departing from Glasgow:

 - Outlander Adventure Small-Group Day Tour from Glasgow | ⭐️ 5/5 | ⏰ 9 hours

 - Culzean Castle, Burns Country & the Ayrshire Coast Small-Group Tour from Glasgow | ⭐️ 4.5/5 | ⏰ 8 hours